ovh/docs/pages/platform/public-cloud/revert_a_flex_instance/guide.en-ca.md

 ## Instructions

-Log into the [Horizon interface](https://horizon.cloud.ovh.net/auth/login/), and make sure you are in the correct region.
+Log into the [Horizon interface](https://horizon.cloud.ovh.net/auth/login/) and make sure you are in the correct region.
 You can verify this on the top left corner.

 ![Region selection](images/region2021.png){.thumbnail}

-Next, click on the `Compute`{.action} menu on the left side and select `Instances`{.action}.
+Next, click on the `Compute`{.action} menu on the left side and click on `Instances`{.action}.
 Select `Resize Instance`{.action} in the drop list for the corresponding instance.

 ![Resize instance](images/resizeinstance2021.png){.thumbnail}